go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

-The below command requires the Docker container already running, and uses the Model Gallery to download the model. it may also set up a model YAML config file, but we will need to override that for this how to setup!
+The below command requires the Docker container already running, and uses the Model Gallery to download the model. it will set up a model YAML config file for you.

+Run the following in a command line.

 ```bash
 curl http://localhost:8080/models/apply -H "Content-Type: application/json" -d '{